Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/boards-action.md

 # Boards
-The Boards Action Item lets you both add a request to one or more Boards and specific Board lists, as well as view which Boards the request is already present on.
+The Boards Action Item lets you both add a request to one or more boards within the Board Manager app and view which boards the request is currently on.

 ## Adding a request to a Board